 College life

-Four Schools, one College
+Three Schools, one College

-Clyst Vale is one College, structured around four 'Schools'.
+Clyst Vale is one College, structured around three 'Schools'.
 Each School has the responsibility for the welfare and academic progress of its students.
 We believe in a holistic, integrated approach to maximise student progress and achievement: an unhappy or worried student does not learn well, but equally we cannot call ourselves 'caring' if students are performing below their potential.
 Schools will form the basis of in-College competitions, similar to the 'house' system common in English education; however, they will also provide pastoral care, monitor academic performance and lead interventions where necessary.
 The Clyst Vale 'School' is much more than the modern 'house'!

 Each School is led by a Head of School, supported by a team of tutors and a support staff Assistant to Head of School.
 All members of staff belong to one of the Schools, and a member of the Senior Leadership Team is associated with each School.

 Our four Schools are:

-Green School, Yellow School, Silver School, Red School.
-Classroom expectations - IPC We expect high levels of commitment from our students, so they can achieve their full potential.
+Green School, Yellow School, Red School.

+Classroom expectations - IPC

+We expect high levels of commitment from our students, so they can achieve their full potential.
 We ask students to always remember to be independent learners, purposeful and co-operative in all aspects of their lives and we use these values to monitor and assess student performance in College.

+Student Voice

-Student Voice We believe in working with our students.
+We believe in working with our students.
 The College and Schools Councils exist to give a voice to the students.
 Elected representatives from each year group and School meet regularly, and also with the Principal to discuss all aspects of College life and to make recommendations and suggestions.
 College Council has an executive of four members and Councillors often represent the student body at public events.
-For example, the Council devised a student questionnaire on bullving, achieved Fairtrade status, advised on the 2013-2014 Build Project, and was consulted on the new uniform for September 2013.
 The Council also interviews prospective job applicants and regularly discusses teaching and learning issues.

+Kenyan partnership

-Kenyan partnership We have established links with Ndururumo High School, a school in Nyahururu, Kenya.
+We have established links with Ndururumo High School, a school in Nyahururu, Kenya.
 This provides our students with a unique and excellent opportunity to experience different cultures and further develop the facilities and curriculum, both in Kenya and here in the UK.
 Our students will observe the similarities and differences between Kenya and the UK in the upcoming years and many will have the opportunity to experience the Kenyan culture through regular contact, including visits, with our partner school.

-Joining the school is easy, everyone is nice and supportive.
-Bullying is not a problem, it is a happy safe place at Clyst Vale.
-Owen Elliott The Met Office trip was amazing and we all had a great time.
+The Met Office trip was amazing and we all had a great time.

 Beth Carter

+Anew beginning

-We are expected to be responsible and organised.
-It has given us a great skill for life.
-Megan Farnhill A new beginning Here at Clyst Vale, we recognise the importance of students settling in from the outset and being part of the Clyst Vale Community.
+Here at Clyst Vale, we recognise the importance of students settling in from the outset and being part of the Clyst Vale Community.

 We introduce ourselves to new students and parents many times before the start in September, from our Primary School partnership events to our Intake Days and Parents' Evenings.
 At the same time we encourage students to develop their own sense of individuality, by expanding their opportunities through new exciting subjects and a range of numerous extra-curricular activities.
 Year 7 is the beginning of an exciting and challenging journey, full of opportunities.